We’ve gathered some commonly asked questions to give you more information about our 10966NAT Certificate IV in End of Life Doula Services.

 How do I know if I want to be an end of life doula?

-If you haven’t already, we strongly recommend completing our 9-hour Foundation Workshop and 4-day Intensive course.
+If you haven’t already, we strongly recommend completing our nine-hour Foundation Workshop and four-day Intensive Course.
 These will introduce you to the fundamentals of becoming an end of life doula, namely who we have to ‘be’, what we ‘do’, and allow you to see if this is something you feel called to do as this role is not for everybody.
 In addition, it allows you to get started with your doula-ing and brings you the world of support from mentors, other doulas, and extensive resources.

 How long is the 10966NAT Certificate IV in End of Life Doula Services?